Qualifications and Procedures

 - Completed request is reviewed for approval and appropriate amount is determined.
 Criteria for approval and granted amounts will be based on eligibility, documentation of need, and availability of funds.

-- Student is notified of decision with follow-up instructions.
+- You will be notified of decision with follow-up instructions.

 - A required follow-up survey will be emailed within 60 days after payment is disbursed.

 If you are currently receiving financial aid, please be aware that receiving emergency funds may affect your current and future aid awards.

 If your financial hardship is related to coming out as LGBTQ during your time at Boise State, consider applying for the Steven Nelson Memorial Fund, a grant intended to assist students in moving forward with their lives and academic career.